kyma-project/kyma/common/makefiles/docs/generic-make-go.md

 ### Change artifacts directory

-By default test coverage report is saved to `/tmp/artifacts` directory.
+By default, the test coverage report is saved to the `/tmp/artifacts` directory.
-To change this location set the `ARTIFACTS` environment variable.
+To change this location, set the `ARTIFACTS` environment variable.
-It is automatically set when running in [Prow environment](https://github.com/kubernetes/test-infra/blob/master/prow/pod-utilities.md)
+It is automatically set when running in the [Prow environment](https://github.com/kubernetes/test-infra/blob/master/prow/pod-utilities.md).